-Despite the troubles, there is no doubt that the Old Town is a charming and relaxed area of the city that is definitely worth wandering through.
+Despite the troubles, there is no doubt that this is a charming and relaxed area of the city that is definitely worth wandering through.

 After exploring the old town or your free walking tour, it’s time to head to lunch.
-We recommend walking over to Ezo, which serves delicious Georgian cuisine and has a wonderful outdoor seating area.
-Salobie Bia is also nearby and is one of our favourite eateries in the city — make sure to try their tomato salad and lobio.
+We recommend walking over to Racha, which serves delicious Georgian cuisine in a divey yet authentic setting.
+Salobie Bia is also nearby on Rustaveli Avenue and is one of our favourite eateries in the city — make sure to try their tomato salad and lobio.

-After getting your fill of fantastic Georgian food, it’s about a 15-minute walk (downhill) to Rike Park, where you can catch the cable car to the Nirakala Fortress.
-The cable car uses the same card as you would use for the metro and a journey costs 5 GEL each way.
+The cable car uses the same card as you would use for the metro.
 The ride takes about 5 minutes and it commands beautiful views of Tbilisi and the surrounding area.
 You will also get fantastic views from the fortress.

 End your day with a great Georgian meal.
-If you want something a bit more fancy and upmarket, then head to Meama — a Georgian fine dining establishment in the old town.
+If you want something a bit more fancy and upmarket, then head to Zala — a modern Georgian dining establishment in the Vera neighbourhood, not far from the centre.
 They serve beautiful renditions of classic Georgian cuisine in a very romantic setting.

 Alternatively, you could head to the lovely Sulico Wine Bar which has a nice outdoor seating area and a fantastic wine list along with delicious food.
 Keto & Kote is another fantastic option for dinner, with a wonderful courtyard tucked into a quiet corner of central Tbilisi.

 From the market, it is time to explore the other side of the Mtkvari River and head over to the trendy Marjanishvili neighbourhood.
-Originally a German settlement separate from Tbilisi altogether, this is a significantly less touristy area of the city and is a great place to explore to see a more local side of the capital while on your Tbilisi itinerary.
+Originally a German settlement separate from Tbilisi altogether, this is a significantly less touristy area of the city and is a great place to explore to see a more local side of the capital while in Tbilisi.